yakatyansh/SentinelOne/README.md

 ## 💬 Contribution

 PRs and suggestions are welcome!
-This bot is a WIP and designed specifically for **Mark Roney's community** but feel free to adapt and extend it.
+This bot is a WIP and designed specifically for **Markaroni's community** but feel free to adapt and extend it.

 ---